galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 # Introduction
 {:.no_toc}

 In this tutorial, we'll cover the basics of molecular modelling by setting up a protein in complex with a ligand and uploading the structure to Galaxy.
+This tutorial will make use of CHARMM-GUI.
+Please note that the follow-up to this tutorial (located [here]({{ site.baseurl }}{% link topics/computational-chemistry/tutorials/md-simulation-namd/tutorial.md %})) requires access to NAMD Galaxy tools, which can be accessed using the [Docker container](https://github.com/scientificomputing/BRIDGE) but are currently not available on any public Galaxy server.

 > ### Agenda
 >